 November 7-8, 2014

-The theme of this year’s conference is “Roads to Resolution,” and will feature a number of panels discussing psychological considerations in mediation such as the psychology of greed, transference, the role of anxiety, and much more.
+The theme of this year’s conference, hosted once again by the Straus Institute for Dispute Resolution at Pepperdine University School of Law, is “Roads to Resolution,” and will feature a number of panels discussing psychological considerations in mediation such as the psychology of greed, transference, the role of anxiety, and much more.
 Other panels will address innovations in the field such as mediator certification, organizational conflict management, the use of improv techniques in mediation, and various technological advances in the field.